11 Dec Arctic Island Sea Kayaking & Sledding

 You, along with the dogs are an integral part of the team, the dogs will look to you for guidance, support and commitment, you will become the alpha male/female and need to lead by example.

-As a team you will travel through an incredibly beautiful and wild mountain area that stretches between Norway, Finland & Sweden.
+As a team you will travel through a remote and beautiful, wild mountainous area that stretches between Norway, Finland & Sweden.

-The expedition guide is one of Norway’s top adventurers, an accomplished mountaineer and has also competed in the ‘Iditarod’ and ‘Yukon 1000’ dog sled races, he has also skied across Greenland and currently holds the record for the fastest solo traverse of Alaska, so you are in excellent company and safe hands.
-Before setting out again to explore the Finmark Vida Mountains of Sweden, Norway and Finland.
+The expedition guide is one of Norway’s top adventurers, an accomplished mountaineer who has also competed in the ‘Iditarod’ and ‘Yukon 1000’ dog sled races, he has also skied across Greenland and currently holds the record for the fastest solo traverse of Alaska, so you are in excellent company and safe hands.

 Expedition team members are welcome to bring their own personal activity/outdoor clothing and equipment but because of varying personal requirements, other equipment extraneous to the base equipment already provided and listed below, can be organized when booking.